 Low prices and Trump's trade war are pushing these Northwest farmers to the brink

-EATON, Wash. - Back in the New Deal era, the Northwest's mighty rivers were dammed allowing barges to cheaply bring grain from the wheat fields of eastern Washington to the coast for export.
+DAYTON, Wash. — Back in the New Deal era, the Northwest's mighty rivers were dammed, allowing barges to cheaply bring grain from the wheat fields of eastern Washington to the coast for export.

-Today, at ports along the Snake River, trucks unload grain to five-storey high bins along the banks.
-Most barges that pull up to the terminals carry the equivalent of 150 semi trucks worth of grain downriver to Portland.
+Today, at ports along the Snake River, trucks unload grain to five-story-high bins along the banks.
+Most barges that pull up to the terminals carry the equivalent of 150 semitrucks worth of grain downriver to Portland.

 To his west, snow is melting fast off the Blue Mountains on the remote Washington-Oregon border.
 These last few weeks have been drier than he'd prefer.